 - Identify and understand the preferences of team members, the balance within the team and its suitability to achieve team goals.
-Detailed understanding will only be achieved through use of tools
+Remember that detailed understanding will only be achieved through the use of tools.

 - Severe imbalances can only be addressed by changes in staff; don’t waste time on processes or other initiatives.